Programs: International Medical Corps

 Transforming Lives and Livelihoods

-• Improve the quality of care provided to over 100,000 Haitians who require HUEH’s emergency care services every year.
+- Improved the quality of care provided to over 100,000 Haitians who require HUEH’s emergency care services every year through courses that meet international standards.

-• Build Haitian capacity for emergency medicine, which is critical to respond to future disasters and prevent widespread disabilities from every-day accidents.
+- Built Haitian capacity for emergency medicine, which is critical when responding to future disasters and preventing widespread disabilities from everyday accidents.

 About International Medical Corps